leowchristine/Comparing-do-calculus-to-impact-evaluation/README.rst

 # Comparing-do-calculus-to-impact-evaluation

-This compares and contrasts the causal inference approach between do-calculus and impact evaluation
+The goal here is to compare and contrast the causal inference approach between do-calculus and impact evaluation

 This is not about codes for conducting casual inference in do-calculus versus impact evaluation.
-We are not fully there yet.
+I do't think we are truly there to automate causal inference.
 This is a place to consider how the two disciplines approach causality.
 What are the similarities and differences?

 The causal approach from the impact evaluation perspective is taken from: